edgelesssys/marblerun/docs/docs/workflows/verification.md

 :::info

-The `--era-config` lets you optionally specify a custom policy for the verification of the quote.
+The flag `--era-config` lets you optionally specify a custom policy for the verification of the quote.
 See the [documentation of the command](../reference/cli.md#marblerun-manifest-verify) for details.

 :::

 :::info

-By default `marblerun manifest verify` will save the Coordinators certificate chain to `$XDG_CONFIG_HOME/marblerun/coordinator-cert.pem`, or `$HOME/.config/marblerun/coordinator-cert.pem` if `$XDG_CONFIG_HOME` is not set.
+By default, the command will save the Coordinators certificate chain to `$XDG_CONFIG_HOME/marblerun/coordinator-cert.pem`, or `$HOME/.config/marblerun/coordinator-cert.pem` if `$XDG_CONFIG_HOME` is not set.
 Subsequent CLI commands will try loading the certificate from that location.
 Use the `--coordinator-cert` flag to choose your own location to save or load the certificate.